 - Again make sure Fast startup option is enabled:

-- Open control panel, search for and select Power Options,
+- Open the control panel, search for and select Power Options,

 - On the left pane, click “Choose what the power buttons do”

-- Next on middle pane click on change settings that are currently unavailable.
+- Next on the middle pane click on change settings that are currently unavailable.